 Back in August, we invited Denis Brzozowski, Creative Director at Portsmouth-based agency Wolfden Creative, to contribute a guest blog on the emerging importance of Snapchat for B2C Marketing.

-Now, Denis is back, with a fantastic article about the intriguing battle between for superiority between Instagram vs Snapchat and what 2017 has in store for both platforms.
+Now, Denis is back, with a fantastic article about the intriguing battle for superiority between Instagram vs Snapchat and what 2017 has in store for both platforms.
 Denis also has some more fascinating articles on similar topics which can be found on his personal blog.

 Snapchat has had an interesting year.
 Evan Spiegel and co. have been battling a war with the ‘Zuck Almighty’, ever since Facebook’s $3 billion bid to buy out Snapchat has been rejected back in 2013.
 As you can determine from one of my recent posts about this “If you can’t buy them, beat them” it’s been a head-to-head battle.

 I’ve had a big understanding of Snapchat in the social sense ever since it was getting big in 2012.
 At the beginning of 2016 however, I took the leap and started using Snapchat for business purposes and personal branding.
-This was one of the biggest disbelief’s or ‘internet fads’ to a big population of professionals, as unfortunately, even 5 years after launch and progress, it was still seen to people as a platform for teenage ‘sexting’.
+This was one of the biggest disbelief or ‘internet fads’ to a big population of professionals, as unfortunately, even 5 years after its launch and progress, it was still seen by people as a platform for teenage ‘sexting’.
 Understandably, this takes the attention of professionals and the business-minded as far away from the platform as possible.

-There were, however, many early adopters to the concept, which I was a part of.
-Many professionals started using it as a personal interaction with their clients and potential customers, all B2B and B2C communication started to feel like C2C, as there was a warm and personal feeling to the interaction between two human beings on Snapchat, as opposed to a customer, and a customer services account.
+There were, however, many early adopters of the concept, which I was a part of.
+Many professionals started using it as personal interaction with their clients and potential customers, and all B2B and B2C communication started to feel like C2C, as there was a warm and personal feeling to the interaction between two human beings on Snapchat, as opposed to a customer, and a customer services account.

 I gained a lot of valuable connections through this, and I think a lot of professionals and especially brands are going to understand this in 2017, and here’s why: